 Centuries of footfall pile up in my mind as I quick march to the hairdresser.
 I’m running late as usual.
-I look down at my fast-moving feet on the footpath; this path has changed over the centuries.
-Likely before that too as a well travelled track along the valley floor in times way before gravel, bitumen, concrete and bricks.
+I look at my feet.
+Each step, heal first for maximum pace.
+Slap the toes down and lift again.
+The other heal connects.
+Heal.
+Slap.
+Heal.
+Slap.
+Rhythmic reverberations of an all too familiar beat.
+Trekking.
+Wandering.
+Walking on a footpath steeped in memories and history.
+Pathways enduring and adjusting over time — likely before ‘centuries’ too, when it was a well travelled track along the valley floor.
+Long before gravel, bitumen, concrete and bricks.

-I glance at the time on my phone, as if it could miraculously slow down due to my haste, but no. In my mind I measure the weight of twenty-years of footsteps and multiple journeys, much like this one.
+I glance at the time on my phone (as if it could miraculously slow down due to my haste).
+In my mind I measure the weight of twenty-years of footsteps and multiple journeys, much like this one.
 I see them all in the streetscape of memory; the full spectrum of fluorescent colours.
 Pinks, purples, lime green and orange—imagined traces along Main Street like the long streaks of light in nighttime traffic photography.
 I can change the colours whenever I like.

 Online maps can’t compete with the streetscape.
 The online map I use is a popular app. with places depicted in flat digital dimensions.
 They are drawn in white and ghostly grey; insipid lines for future journeys not yet made.
 The lines are languages interpreted in my mind, guiding me to an unfamiliar place.
 But there’s another way to read them—as a commemoration of familiar places, journeys past and roads once travelled.
 I look at the online map of my town; an epitaph for footsteps long gone.